Online-Fighting-League/OFL-AC/README.md

 [![Dev discord](https://img.shields.io/badge/Dev%20discord-OFL-7289DA?style=for-the-badge&logo=discord)](https://discord.gg/JdXxEmw)
 [![Twitter](https://img.shields.io/twitter/follow/ofl_esports?style=for-the-badge)](https://twitter.com/ofl_esports)

 Designed for community servers and league servers.
 A drag and drop solution to support admins in keeping your server clean of hackers.
 This being a server-side plugin it is not (and will never be) a catch all solution.
 You should always have some method of human intervention to investigate those that fall through the net.

-Latest builds and auto updates are hosted on: https://onlinefightingleague.com/

-# What is OFL?
-The Online Fighting League was and still is an esport event organiser.
-But is slowly moving towards hosting an online matchmaking system and league automation system for third-party organisers to utilise, allowing them to focus on what is important in an event.
-If you wish to help us then you can join our discord or contact us through our [Support Site](https://support.onlinefigthingleague.com).
-We currently do not accept donations but will be opening a donation portal to support us soon.

-All our products, open source, free, proprietary and whatever else, are made with <3 from the UK 🇬🇧
+OFL Anti-Cheat is a server side anti-cheat plugin.
+It was originally created and implemented into the OFL tournament system.
+Additional non-public versions where made to integrate with the OFL Play matchmaking platform.
+The project was discontinued due to the release of CS2.
+To answer some questions, no this does not work on CS2 however the anti-cheat will work and is developed for source games.
+Provenly a very good TF2 anti cheat;) .
+The updater no longer works as OFL Servers have been taken offline.

+The Online Fighting League no longer exists, all support for this plugin is done so by ABR Hosting, the previous financial supporter of OFL.
+If you would like support for this plugin or are interested in a server go to https://abrhosting.com // https://discord.gg/kxqSuPQpr3

 # Dependencies
 - Sourcebans (optional)